 Diwali: Festival of Lights

-November 7 we join millions the world over in celebrating the South Asian festival of Diwali, also known as The Festival of Lights.
+Today we join millions the world over in celebrating the start of the South Asian festival of Diwali, also known as The Festival of Lights.

 Diwali is an annual international celebration of joy.
 Fireworks light up the sky; tea lights and candles brighten our homes as colorful costumes and dancing fills the street.
 Families feast on fabulous sweets such as gulab jabons and badam-halwa; wine flows freely and guests are welcomed with a cup of Chai Masala!